Joshua Tree (1993 film): Title change

 When the film was released on VHS and laserdisc in the United States (last territory worldwide) in the fall 1994, the distributor Live Entertainment changed the title to Army of One to prevent confusion with The Joshua Tree, the 1987 album by U2.
 Until February 2013, with the release of the Blu-ray from Shout Factory the film had never been released in the US under its original title or in the correct aspect ratio, a delay of nearly 20 years.

 Widescreen availability

 Joshua Tree was filmed in Super 35 with a printed aspect ratio of 2.39:1 (a.k.a., 2.35).
 Naturally VHS releases of the time only showed the film in a pan and scan (European markets) and open matte release.
-Until recently, the film had not been released in the United States in its original aspect ratio, though it was available on DVD in anamorphic widescreen in France (where it had been released theatrically).
+Until 2013 (when Shout released the movie on Blu-ray), the film had not been released in the United States in its original aspect ratio, though it was available on DVD in anamorphic widescreen in France (where it had been released theatrically).
 That version was dubbed in French, however, with no original language audio track.

 Shout!
 Factory acquired the U.S. home video rights and set a Blu-ray/DVD combo pack release for February 26, 2013.